-In anticipation of the Academy Awards, we polled our contributors to see who they thought should win the Oscar.
+In anticipation of the Academy Awards, we polled our contributors to see what they thought should win the Oscar.
 Once we had our winners, we asked various writers to make the case for our selection in each category.
-Here, Peter Sobczynski makes the case for the best adapted screenplay of 2015: "The Big Short" by Charles Randolph and Adam McKay.
+Here, Peter Sobczynski makes the case for the Best Adapted Screenplay of 2016: "Moonlight."
 Two winners will be announced Monday through Thursday, ending in our choices for Best Director and Best Picture on Friday.

 This message came to me from a reader named Peter Svensland.
 He and a fr...

 A review of the new miniseries Unorthodox, now playing on Netflix.

 While the pandemic will pass, our awareness of each other should not.